lukepafford/RedHat-Repo-Download/README.md

 Documentation and scripts for syncing content from a Redhat Subscribed system for offline use.

-> ️⚠ **WARNING** scripts not listed in the `README.md` are for personal use, and you dont have to pay attention to them.
+> ️⚠ **WARNING** scripts not listed in this `README.md` are for personal use, and you dont have to pay attention to them.

 This repo will implement [RedHats 2nd approach](https://access.redhat.com/solutions/29269) for updating disconnected systems.